henry11244/WorkDayScheduler/README.md

 ![Alt Text](assets/WorkDayScheduler.gif)

-Once you have navagated to the webpage,
+Once you have navagated to the webpage:

-- You are presented with the current date, time and weather for the upcoming week
+- You are presented with the current date, time and weather for the upcoming week.
-- You are able to navagate down to the corresponding out block within the day and schedule events
+- You are able to navagate down to the corresponding hour block within the day and schedule events.
-- Once you click the save icon, any events are saved within your local storage which will be retrieved each time the page loads..
+- Once you click the save icon, any events are saved within your local storage which will be retrieved each time the page loads.